ricscar2570/HealthSolver/README.md

 # HealthSolver

 HealthSolver is a **Medical Decision Support System** powered by **Machine Learning**.
-Designed for healthcare professionals, it provides intelligent recommendations for therapies and analyzes the risks of side effects, helping to streamline clinical decision-making and improve patient outcomes.
+Designed for healthcare professionals, it provides recommendations for therapies and analyzes the risks of side effects, helping to streamline clinical decision-making and improve patient outcomes.

 ---